saijayanth-vattikonda/smart-parking/README.md

 ## Contact

-For any queries or support, please contact [Vattikonda Sai Jayanth](mailto:vattikondasaijayanthl@gmail.com).
+For any queries or support, please contact [Vattikonda Sai Jayanth](mailto:vattikondasaijayanth@gmail.com).
-Connect with me on [LinkedIn](www.linkedin.com/in/sai-jayanth-vattikonda-2499b3228).
 ---

 Feel free to modify this README file according to your needs.